-Consider this example: Imagine an investor who purchased 100 shares of stock for $70 per share.
-Then, the value of the stock falls to $60 per share.
+Consider this example: Imagine you’ve purchased 100 shares of stock for $70 per share ($7,000 total).
+Then, the value of the stock falls to $35 per share, a 50% drop.

 Why Average Down on Stock

-Value investing is a style of investing that focuses on finding stocks that are trading at a “good value” — in other words, they are currently underpriced.
-By averaging down, an investor buys more of a stock that they like, at a lower price.
-For some investors, it’s a way to get more money into the market.
+Value investing is a style of investing that focuses on finding stocks that are trading at a “good value” — in other words, value stocks are typically underpriced.
+By averaging down, an investor buys more of a stock that they like, at a discount.

-Some investors turn to this strategy to help dig out of the very hole that the temporarily lower price has dug them into.
+Some investors turn to this strategy to help dig out of the very hole that the lower price has put them into.
 That’s because a stock that has lost value has to grow proportionally more than it fell in order to get back to where it started.
 Again, an example will help:

 Pros and Cons of Averaging Down